ibm-cloud-docs/sap/sap-environment-power-infrastructure.md

 The following information is a summary of [Configuring connectivity to Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-configuring-power) and [ Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).

-The Virtual LAN (VLAN) on the IBM Power Systems Infrastructure network, provides an enterprise-grade private network with full isolation and security.
+The Virtual LAN (VLAN) on the {{site.data.keyword.IBM_notm}} Power Systems Infrastructure network, provides an enterprise-grade private network with full isolation and security.
 Each VLAN is Public or Private, and is assigned to a specific data center for a specific {{site.data.keyword.cloud_notm}} Account.

 Each VLAN is associated with a single Subnet, for example:
 - Public VLAN `(only one per region)`